delphix/virtualization-sdk/docs/References/Logging.md

 ## What is logging?

-The Delphix Engine keeps plugin-specific log files.
-A plugin can, at any point in any of its [operations](Glossary.md#plugin-operation), write out some text to its log file(s).
+The Virtualization Platform keeps plugin-specific log files.
+A plugin can, at any point in any of its [plugin operations](Glossary.md#plugin-operation), write out some text to its log file(s).
 These log files can be examined later, typically to try to debug a problem with the plugin.

 ## How to log

-The Delphix engine provides [callbacks](Glossary.md#callback) that plugins can use to write to log files.
+The Virtualization Platform provides [Platform Libraries](Glossary.md#platform-libraries) that plugins can use to write to log files.

 Making a log entry is easy, and looks like this:
 ```python